azartheen/bar9.github.io/_posts/2018-04-27-The early bird catches the worm but the second mouse gets the cheese.md

 layout: post
 title: The early bird catches the worm but the second mouse gets the cheese
 author: Roland Brand
 published: false
 ---

 We are living in the information age; the frequency of new technologies popping up is astounding.
-The new stuff is always better it seems, and if you're not catching up you're old fashioned.
+The "new stuff" is always better it seems, and if you're not catching up you're old fashioned.
-In software development this is true as well, possibly even more extreme than in other areas of work.
+In software development this is true as well.
 But is wise to always chase after the shiny new?
+X reasons why maybe not:

+* Test coverage

 The information age means new languages and frameworks pop up every year, package and source repositories are growing at an exponential rate.
 Paradigms, processes and methodologies evolve in a comparable pace.